 Step 1: Fill Sock With Rice to Form the Body of the Gnome

-To being with, fill a 30 once cup with rice.
-Then, stretch a sock over the opening of the cup and turn the cup over in order to fill the low cut sock with rice.
-Fill the cup again about half way this time and repeat the process of the filling the sock.
+To begin with, fill a 30 once cup with rice.
+Then, stretch a sock over the cup’s opening and turn the cup over to fill the low-cut sock with rice.
+Fill the cup again about halfway this time and repeat the process of filling the stocking.

-Use a rubber band to secure top sock to prevent leakage and to create the shape of the body of the gnome.
-Cut down the excess fabric from the sock to about 1.5 inches.
-Finally, using a hot glue gun, glue down the remaining fabric to the top the of the body (sock).
+Use a rubber band to secure the top sock to prevent leakage and create the shape of the body of the Gnome.
+Next, cut down the excess fabric from the sock to about 1.5 inches.
+Finally, using a hot glue gun, glue down the remaining fabric to the top of the body (sock).

 **Special invitation to join me to get organized in 30 days.
 It’s so easy to join; fill out the form below, and you are on your way to an organized home.